sirisian/ecmascript-types/README.md

 void
 ```

+These types once imported behave like a const and cannot be reassigned.

 ### Deprecated Keywords

 In theory the following current keywords could be deprecated in the very long-term: Boolean, Number, String, Symbol, and the TypedArray objects.
 Their methods and features would be rolled into the new type system.